Summit Spirits: What is the difference between a ghost and a spirit?

 Spirits, on the other hand, are not tied to one place.
 It is believed that spirits are discarnate entities, meaning that they are the soul that has survived when a person dies and no longer has a physical body in which to reside.
 They are free to move from one dimension to another and can return to us at free will.
 Often it is just a genuine, emotional tie to a loved one, such as wanting a family member to know that a deceased relative is okay, that can be the cause of a visit by a spirit.

 The activity in the building lessened as the years rolled on but didn’t go away.
-Minnie, it seems, accepts them for the way they are managing the building but she also has a sense of mischief.
-When visiting the attic for stock, Scott is often tricked by the simple alarm system the couple uses to call them back down to the store.
+Minnie Thomas, it seems, accepts them for the way they are managing the building, but has a sense of mischief.
+When visiting the attic for stock, Scott Magnuson is often tricked by the simple alarm system the couple uses to call them back down to the store.
 Of course when he rushes down to assist, the shop is empty!

-A psychic who recently visited the store with me remarked that Minnie was a playful character and she saw her watching us, curiously.
-Soon a man with hob-nailed boots joined Minnie and the smell of beer was obvious.
+A psychic who recently visited the store with me remarked that Thomas was a playful character and she saw her watching us, curiously.
+Soon a man with hob-nailed boots joined Thomas and the smell of beer was obvious.
 Had her ex-husband come back to visit and taunt her?

 Gail immigrated from England to the U.S. in 1999 with her husband and two daughters.
 Originally a personal assistant, she had always had a passion for history and put this to good use six years ago by becoming a historical walking tour guide.
 She currently operates Breckenridge Tours with her partner Jamie, offering Ghost Tours, Strange but True and also living history tours.
 Read more about Minnie in “Haunted Breckenridge” and visit us at http://www.breckghosttours.com or call (970) 343-9169 to learn about our Ghostly Tales tour.